How to Move Large Rocks Tip 1: Dolly it!

 Pull the dolly up stairs to retain good control.

 The nice thing about a dolly is that you don’t have to hoist a heavy object as high as you would with a wheelbarrow.
 And with the dolly’s two wheels and lower center of gravity, the load is much more stable.
-I use my dolly for moving my 250-lb. plate compactor from the truck to the excavation, for transporting large flagstones across lawns, and for hauling stacks of brick and block to their destination.
+We used a dolly for moving a 250-lb. plate compactor from the truck to the excavation, for transporting large flagstones across lawns, and for hauling stacks of brick and block to their destination.

 For heavy outdoor uses like these, rent a dolly that has large pneumatic tires.
 They roll more easily over surfaces that are rough or soft (grass).
 Make sure the tires are correctly inflated or you’ll get a flat!

 Walk backward and pull the loaded dolly up a hill or stairs (Photo 2).You’ll have more leverage and better control.
 And rest the handle on your thigh to support the weight when you have to take a quick break.
 That way you won’t need to tip the dolly upright and then tip the load down again.